hsec-1/cybersecurity-portfolio/METHODOLOGY.md

 **Scope and framing review** — AI assistance has a tendency to overstate or embellish the scope of work done.
 Drafts are reviewed to ensure they accurately reflect what was actually completed, not an inflated version of it.

-**Structural review** — AI-suggested structures are evaluated for whether they'll scale as the portfolio grows.
-Suggestions that prioritise short-term neatness over long-term usability are rejected.

 ---

 ## Examples of Issues Caught